Don’t Get Burned by a Bad Agent: Protect Yourself by Asking These Crucial Questions When Selling Your Home

 How long have you been a real estate agent?

-Experience is an important factor to consider when choosing an agent.
+Experience may be the most important factor to consider when choosing an agent.
 Make sure to ask about an agent’s experience level and how long they have been in the industry.

 Conclusion: